yoshtec/krummstiel/photossqlite.md

 # Information on Photos.sqlite

-`Photos.sqlite` is an sqlite database conatining Metadata of all Pictures in the Library from your iPhone, iPad and macOS Photos Libraries.
+`Photos.sqlite` is an sqlite database containing Metadata of all Pictures in the Library from your iPhone and iPad.
+The database is stored in `PhotoData/Photos.sqlite` on the mounted device.
+Photos itself are stored in `DCIM/****APPL`.
+Not all Metadata is stored in the Database itself, a lot of important information is scattered within subdirectories of `PhotoData` stored in horrible plistfiles.

 Since it is not generally documented, I will document my research in understanding the Database here.

-Location:
-* macOS `/Users/USERID/Pictures/Photos Library.photoslibrary/database/Photos.sqlite` hidden from Finder in the Photos Library.
-* iPhone & iPad: `PhotoData/Photos.sqlite` Folder on the mounted device.
-Photos itself are stored in `DCIM/****APPL`.
+MacOS also has a similar sqlite File hidden from Finder access stored within the Photos Library at `/Users/USERID/Pictures/Photos Library.photoslibrary/database/Photos.sqlite`.
+Although it sounds similar, it is for the most part totally different.
+Please check  the [osxphotos](https://github.com/RhetTbull/osxphotos) lib for accessing

 Ways of analysing, store or snapshot different versions and just do an diff of the Files